matthias-reis/carda-gatsby/content/wordpress/articles/2020-06---pray-for-sound.md

 ## "'Monophonic' was my fist post-rock record"

 **Nick** : I think everyone has their own inspirations that they bring to the table.
 We put together a Spotify playlist that features a lot of the artists that inspired this particular release.
 Everything from Pink Floyd, to At The Drive-In, to Tycho, ended up all over this record.
-What’s funny about this band for me personally is that the first-ever ‘post-rock’ record I listened to was the first Pray for Sound EP “Monophonic” back when the project was just entirely
+What’s funny about this band for me personally is that the first-ever ‘post-rock’ record I listened to was the first Pray for Sound EP "Monophonic” back when the project was just entirely

 **Bruce:** It really introduced me to what the genre had to offer and helped serve as a launching off point for where everyone's role could be in the band.